Squarespace Pricing in Canada 2026: What Canadian Service Providers Actually Pay

 Want to send emails or newsletters directly from Squarespace?
 You’ll need a Squarespace Email Campaigns plan.

-Here’s the 2025 pricing in USD for Squarespace Email Campaigns:
+Here’s the 2026 pricing: in USD for Squarespace Email Campaigns:

 Plan | Monthly Cost | Emails Per Month